david-barth/cyrptoExchange_clientFacing/README.md

 //Current TODOs:

-    ---> Do a brief overview of basic MongoDB concepts to understand basic operating theory

-    ---> Start implementation work on caching ability (cf MySQL version)
+    ---> Continuation: Learn more about the basics of ORM code for MongoDB in SpringBoot in order to continue Implementation.